 An adjective complement is a phrase that modifies an adjective.
-It follows the adjective in the sentence and gives more information about the adjective.
-It is either a noun clause or a prepositional phrase.
+It follows the adjective in the sentence and offers more information about it.
+Adjective complement examples consist of noun clauses or prepositional phrases.

 Noun clauses are groups of words that act as a noun.
-Just like a sentence, they have a subject and a predicate.
-They do not act as a sentence on their own.
-Some examples include:
+Just like a sentence, they have a subject and a verb.
+Since they’re clauses, they don’t form complete sentences.
+Rather, they’re dependent clauses and do not express a complete thought.
+Noun clauses commonly begin with: who, what, where, when, why, how, that.

 - It was very obvious that this was the murder weapon.